Optional for agent sessions; also follow any CLI missing/stale skill warning:

 Connection/secret delete guards are binding-based.

-Even if a flow definition changed, delete remains blocked while any draft/live/installation profile still references that id.
+Even if a flow definition changed, delete remains blocked while any draft, live, or installation target still references that id.

 Draft Vs Live (Target Split)